Christian Fittipaldi: Early years

 Fittipaldi was born in São Paulo.
 He is named after Christian Heins, a Brazilian racing driver who was killed in a wreck during the 1963 24 Hours of Le Mans.
 Fittipaldi was second in the Brazilian Formula Ford in 1988.
-After finishing third in the South American Formula 3 in 1989, in 1990 he won the title in the Formula 3 Sudamericana and the fourth place in the British Formula 3.
+After finishing third in the South American Formula 3 in 1989, in 1990, he won the title in the Formula 3 Sudamericana and the fourth place in the British Formula 3.

-In 1991, the Brazilian was installed in Europe to compete in the Formula 3000, where he captured two wins and seven podiums in ten races to obtain the championship against Alessandro Zanardi.
+In 1991, Fittipaldi was installed in Europe to compete in the Formula 3000, where he captured two wins and seven podiums in ten races to obtain the championship against Alessandro Zanardi.
 Later, he was third in the Macau Grand Prix of Formula 3.

 Formula One

 Fittipaldi driving for Footwork at the 1994 British Grand Prix.

-His jump into Formula 1 happened in 1992 with Minardi, one of the smallest teams of the grid at the time; he scored a single point in 1992.
+Fittipaldi's jump into Formula 1 happened in 1992 with Minardi, one of the smallest teams of the grid at the time; he scored a single point in 1992.
 Fittipaldi is the first Formula One driver to be born in the 1970s.
 Next year, he managed to score a total of five points in the Drivers' Championship, but the team decided to do away with him with two races to go in the season.
 The following season, he competed in the Footwork team and earned two fourth places, adding to a total of six points in the championship (as those finishes were his only points-paying results that year).
-At the end of the 1994 season Fittipaldi decided to try his luck in the racing competitions in the United States.
+At the end of the 1994 season, Fittipaldi decided to try his luck in the racing competitions in the United States.

 In 2016, in an academic paper that reported a mathematical modeling study that assessed the relative influence of driver and machine, Fittipaldi was ranked the 11th best Formula One driver of all time.